scipion-chem/docs/plugins/chem-autodock.rst

 The results of these protocols are a SetOfSmallMolecules, containing the predicted binding poses for the input molecules.
 The user can visualize them using **Analyze Results**, which will display the General SmallMolecules viewer.

+A section for defining flexible receptor residues is included in these docking protocols.

 Tests for these protocols can be run using::
     scipion3 tests autodock.tests.test_autodock.TestAutoDock